truong93540/MERN-Instagram/README.md

 Cloudinary: For image, video uploads

 ---

-🛡 Security Notes
-✅ All secrets (API keys, JWT, DB URIs) are stored in .env ⚠️ Do not commit .env to GitHub
-✅ Make sure you use .gitignore with .env entry

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first.